BlockchainCommons/Open-Development/internship-contract/legal-terms.md

 _Blockchain Commons_ agrees to respond promptly to _Developer_ requests to review _Developer_'s work and either confirm that milestones have been completed or clarify what work still needs to be done.

+## Mentor Developer

+_Blockchain Commons_ agrees to provide _Developer_ regular opportunity for one-on-one mentorship in the field of the work to be done, such as by phone and via code review.

 # Intellectual Property

 ## Purposes of Intellectual Property Terms